blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * To see the full list of compatible wallet configurations go to: [Wallet Configurations](https://github.com/BlocknetDX/blocknet-docs/blob/master/walletsCONF.md)

- * Download the latest wallet, let it sync up fully, then close the wallet
+ * Download a confirmed wallet release, let it sync up fully, then close the wallet

  * Navigate to the trading wallets data directory, eg. Bitcoin